GS E&C opens Vam Cong Bridge in Vietnam

 Vam Cong Bridge, which runs 2.97 kilometers along the Hau River in the Mekong Delta, cost around 240 billion won ($202 million) and took five years to complete.
 It is the second-longest cable-stayed steel bridge in Vietnam, the company said.

-GS E&C was the main contractor in partnership with Hanshin Engineering & Construction, and construction was funded by the Economic Development Cooperation Fund under the Korea Eximbank.
+GS E&C was the main contractor in partnership with Hanshin Engineering & Construction, and construction was funded by the Economic Development Cooperation Fund under the Export-Import Bank of Korea.

 The bridge is set to provide the shortest transportation network in the Mekong Delta region, a key agricultural production area that supplies 80 percent of Vietnam’s rice exports.